DATEV: History

-Legal
+Structure

 The organisation is a registered cooperative.
 Membership is only open to members of the tax, accountancy and legal professions.

 Business

 In 1998 CEO Dieter Kempf led an initiative to add a second leg to its business by entering the legal services market.
 DATEV's takeover of the Hamburg-based company "MCT" brought the software "Phantasy" in its product portfolio.
 After a professionally and "politically" difficult start-up phase in the then crowded legal services market DATEV now offers "Software for lawyers" that are in the top five of their league including RA-MICRO, AnNoText, ReNoStar / ReNoFlex.
 The addition of legal services to DATEV's portfolio is still controversial given that lawyers and tax professionals are increasingly offering the same services in some areas and therefore becoming increasingly competitive to one another.

 DATEV first attempts to deliver "services for lawyers" meant finding qualified legal partners with the required legal and IT backgrounds.
 Soon after the successful establishment of the legal services market, the DATEV product range was extended again with the offer of "audit" software for accountants.

-A new development is DATEV's DATEVnet which provides business with Managed Security Services.
-A law firm's communication equipment (ISDN / DSL) can be connected to the DATEV data center via an exclusive dial-in VPN tunnel.
-DATEVnet users are then routed through a central security zone to DATEV over the Internet.
-The security zone includes a range of staggered and redundant protection systems, such as antivirus or firewall systems that are constantly monitored and updated by security specialists.
-The multi-level security system also offers a highly responsive level of data protection in an environment that is constantly assaulted new forms of data damaging programs such as viruses, trojan horses, etc. DATEV also offers secure e-mail communication with cascaded, centralized virus scanning and encrypted email.

-A special characteristic is the reverse scan, where copies of all e-mails that were sent to the users within DATEVnet are constantly reviewed over twelve-hour periods in a central storage buffer, where they are continuously scanned for data infections.
-Viruses, trojans and keyloggers are quickly detected minimizing any data unwanted infection or manipulation.

-To complete the protective belt a revers Web radar scan was also introduced into DATEVnet.
-The Web-radar is a multi-level security concept with both static and dynamic protection filters.
-Every web page accessed over the last 24 hours is reviewed to identify to origin of any infection or data corruption.